 Children’s Museum of Pittsburgh is broadening its commitment to diversity and inclusion through facilitated engagement sessions, hiring a leader to guide our diversity and inclusion work, and establishing a permanent board committee to ensure continued progress.
 These efforts, along with our existing policies and programming, will continue our commitment to Black, Indigenous, and People of Color (BIPOC), other minority audiences, and underserved children and families.

 If you have questions regarding this work, please contact us at firstname.lastname@example.org.

-Children's Museum of Pittsburgh was pleased to provide an update on our ongoing diversity, equity, accessibility, inclusion and justice (DEIAJ) work to the public on Thursday, November 19.
-Here are the slides from the presentation.
-We will continue to share the latest developments in our continuing efforts to support Black, Indigenous, and People of Color (BIPOC) and other minority and marginalized audiences in our community.
-Thank you to all those who participated.
+Children’s Museum of Pittsburgh is pleased to provide an update on our ongoing diversity, equity, accessibility, inclusion and justice (DEIAJ) work to the public.
+We share the latest developments in our continuing efforts to support Black, Indigenous, and People of Color (BIPOC) and other minority and marginalized audiences in our community.

 - Mónica Méndez has been hired to lead culture change and oversee all DEAIJ efforts at the Children’s Museum.

 - Diversity Catalyst Cecile Shellman continues to help us with organizational examination, continuing to lead listening sessions, town halls, education and training, survey / benchmarking work and case study sessions.
 Cecile will continue to facilitate learning for Museum staff and the Board.